Did you know?

 Leatherback sea turtles consume large quantities of food relative to their body size.
 For instance, an adult leatherback sea turtle can consume as many jellyfish as their body weight in a day.

-In addition to jellyfish, they also feed on sea cucumbers, cephalopods, sea urchins, and snails.
+In addition to jellyfish, they also feed on crustaceans or sea cucumbers, cephalopods, sea urchins, and snails.

 The turtle’s mouth and esophagus are lined with sharp papillae that help it to hold onto slippery prey.
 The turtle’s stomach also has spines that help it to break down the jellyfish into smaller pieces.